section-engineering-education/engineering-education/content/articles/creating-chatbot-using-natural-language-processing-in-python/index.md

 In this tutorial, we will design a conversational interface for our chatbot using natural language processing.

 ### Prerequisites
+To follow through this article, the reader should have:
-- Have a basic knowledge of python programming langugage.
+- Have a basic knowledge of python programming language.
 - Install the latest version of [python](https://www.python.org/) onto your computer.
+- Have an IDE installed, preferably [VS Code](https://code.visualstudio.com/).

 ### Table of contents
 - [Fields of NLP](#fields-of-nlp)